SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

   ]
 }'
 ```
-expect this time we will actually store the workout in the database.
+This command should now store the workout details in the database.

-We can then test the get route by running the following curl.
+#### Testing the Get Route
+To retrieve the workout you just created, use the following curl command:

 ```bash
 go build -o workout-management-service